TrivadisPF/platys/documentation/environment/Lightsail.md

 # Provision on AWS Lightsail

+A virtual machine with both Docker and Platys installed can be easily provisioned using AWS Lightsail with a "one-click" install.

 Navigate to the [AWS Console](http://console.aws.amazon.com) and login with your user.
 Click on the [Lightsail service](https://lightsail.aws.amazon.com/ls/webapp/home/instances).

 ![Alt Image Text](./images/lightsail-homepage.png "Lightsail Homepage")